-Whether you can be held personally liable for the debts of your business depends on the structure of your business and how it was formed.
-Read on to learn more about when you are personally liable for business debts and when you are not.
+Whether you can be held personally liable for the debts of your business will depend on the business structure and whether you agreed to be personally responsible for any business debt.
+Read on to learn more about when you could be held personally liable for the debts of your business.

-You are likely a sole proprietor if you are the only owner of your business and you have not incorporated or set up a specific form of business entity for it.
-A sole proprietorship is not a separate legal entity.
-You and your business are considered the same and are equally liable for debts incurred by the business.
+A sole proprietorship isn’t a separate legal entity.
+You’re likely a sole proprietor if you’re the only owner of your business and you haven’t incorporated or set up a specific form of business entity.
+You and your business are equally liable for debts incurred by the business.

 Since a sole proprietorship does not offer limited liability to its owner, creditors of the business can go after your personal assets in addition to business assets.
 This means that if the business does not have sufficient assets, creditors may sue you and try to collect the debt by taking your house, car, or other personal property.

 A partnership is a business entity that’s owned by two or more individuals.
 In many respects, liability is more like that of a sole proprietor than a corporation, with some exceptions for hybrid versions.